-This is the Group's seventh year of sustainability reporting and it is prepared with reference to Rule 711B of the Listing Manual Section B: Rules of Catalist ("Catalist Rules") of the Singapore Exchange Securities Trading Limited ("SGX-ST"), the Sustainability Reporting Guide of the SGX-ST, and with reference to the Global Reporting Initiative ("GRI") Standards 2021.
+This is the Group's eighth year of reporting and it is prepared with reference to Rule 711B of the Listing Manual Section B: Rules of Catalist ("Catalist Rules") of the Singapore Exchange Securities Trading Limited ("SGX-ST"), Practice Note 7F Sustainability Reporting Guide of the SGX-ST, and with reference to the Global Reporting Initiative (GRI) Standards 2021.
 The Group has chosen the GRI Standards as it is internationally recognised and represents the global best practice for reporting.
 The GRI Content Index presented at the end of this Report indicates the extent of the application of the GRI Standards.